hcdas/Unified_eos/README.md

 # Unified Equation of state (EOS)

 The core EOSs of the neutron star is calculated using relativistic mean-field model.
-For inner crust EOS is calculated using compressible liquid drop model (CLDM) model.
+The inner crust EOS is calculated using compressible liquid drop model (CLDM) model.
-For outer crust EOS is calculated using availbale experimantal data such as FRDM 2012, AME 2020, and other therotical microscopic methods named as Hartree-Fock-Bogoliubov (HFB).
+The outer crust EOS is calculated using availbale experimantal data such as FRDM 2012, AME 2020, and other therotical microscopic methods named as Hartree-Fock-Bogoliubov (HFB).

 This calculations use the Thomas Carreau code (https://github.com/thomascarreau/NSEoS)